xiaoniuniu89/giglep4/TESTING.md

 - Edge

 ### Chrome
 - The scrollbar on the chatbox in the DM page is not very nice in Chrome.
+Other than this the app works as expected

 ### Firefox